 The response introduces a well-reasoned central idea that people change and evolve over time and a writing strategy (From the first line of the text, the author is already shaping the two characters through the use of juxtaposition) that clearly establish the criteria for analysis.
 The response demonstrates a thoughtful analysis of the author's use of juxtaposition to develop the central idea (the stark contrasts in their characters at the beginning, shows that they have greatly evolved as people).
 The response presents ideas clearly and consistently, making effective use of specific and relevant evidence to support analysis (Using simpler comparisons ... like hot and cold, the author develops the comparisons gradually ... like when she compares her world ... to his ... and At the end of the text, the author places an anecdote ...
 She likens their earlier selves to those of friends and intellectuals, portraying them as being similar types of people).
 The response exhibits logical organization of ideas and information, first introducing the author's gradual development of contrasting characteristics between the husband and wife to develop the central idea that people change in the first paragraph and developing the recognition of the evolution of the relationship in the second paragraph which closes with the idea that while not everything works well together, this type of contrast is necessary to evenly balance out nature, to create a cohesive and coherent response.
-The response establishes and maintains a formal style, using precise language and sound structure (She likens their earlier selves to those of friends and In the greater context, these ideas of opposition and evolution over time illustrate important ideas).
+The response establishes and maintains a formal style, using precise language and sound structure (She likens their earlier selves to those of opposition and evolution over time illustrate important ideas).
 The response demonstrates control of conventions with infrequent errors.

 Often, if two people are neart to be in a relationship, they share many characteristics.
-If two people we'm alike, however, they probably ore not meant to be together.
-This is true of the text, in which the author utilizes untithesis to prove that the two main characters were never meant to be together.
+If two people are in alike, however, they probably ore not meant to be together.
+This is true of the text, in which the author a filizes intituesis to prove that the two main characters were never meant to be together.
 The use of antithesis in writing can be very useful when trying to jux to pose two ideas or people.
 For instance, in the text, antithesis is used very often to prove that the main characters are incredibally different.
-The man always feels hot while the woman "always feels cold" The man "lover travelling" while the woman wants "to stay at home, and the list goes on.
-People this different shouldn't be together now and should never have gother together in the tirst place.
-Further more the woman states that while they talked often about a lot of things when they were young, they were also 'so ready to say good bye to each other.
-This should come us no swprise, considering their my riad of differences.
+The man always feels hot while the woman "always feels cold" The man "lover travelling" while the woman wants "to starp at home, and the list yoes on.
+People this different shouldn't be together now and should never have gother together in the first place.
+Further more, the woman states that while they talked often about a lot of things when they were young, they were also "so ready to song good bye to each other.
+This should come us swprise, considering their my riad of differences.
 While people differences can, and do, have successful relationships, they have to at least have something in common.
-The characters present in the text do not seen to have a single thing in common.
-Through the use of antithesis, the author brings to light the in werabe differences between the characters and proves that the characters should never have gother together in the first place.
+The characters present in the exit do not seen to have a